eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 The ``Waitset`` can be used to relinquish control (putting the thread to sleep) and wait for user defined conditions to become true.
 Usually these conditions correspond to the availability of data at specific subscribers.
-This way we can (almost) immediately wake up when data is available and will avoid unnecessary wake-ups if no data is available.
+This way we can immediately wake up when data is available and will avoid unnecessary wake-ups if no data is available.

 To do so it manages a set of triggers which can be activated and indicate that a corresponding condition became true which in turn will wake up a potentially waiting thread.
-In this way it extends a condition variable to a collection of conditions.
 Upon waking up it can be determined which conditions became true and caused the wake up.
 In the case that the wake up event was the availability of new data, this data can now be collected at the subscriber.

 For more information on how to use the Waitset see [Waitset](../../../iceoryx_examples/waitset/README.md).